 Animation studios are finding that they can produce animated content cheaper in Canada than they can in the neighbouring U.S. And that is why several leading studios have set up offices here.
 In addition to the potential within the country, many talented Canadian animators are also recruited to major studios in the U.S.

 If this sounds like an industry you want in on, then enrolling in a short training program is a great way to get started.
 Although there are bachelor's degree programs available, many schools offer diploma programs that only take between one and two years to complete.
 With a small amount of schooling, you could be on your way to securing a high-paying job.

 Earning Potential: There are a lot of variables that determine your level of pay in the field of animation, such as the type of position and your level of experience.
-But professional animators in Canada report wages ranging from $19 to $50 per hour and higher.
-Among the occupational groups that include animators (i.e., graphic arts technicians, graphic illustrators, and interactive media developers), the average median wage is $27.42 per hour.
+But within the occupational group that includes professional animators in Canada, wages range from $15 to $38.46 per hour and higher.
+The median wage is $23.50 per hour.

 Career Possibilities: Computer animation training could help you pursue a position with production studios, game design and film companies, network and cable TV companies, and advertising agencies.
 Career possibilities could include the following:

 - Digital illustrator

 - Storyboard artist